konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/barcode-scanner/index_nb.md

 ### Save the Barcode scanner

-Let's create the main script to save our Extraction AI that will be used to process Documents on Konfuzio.
-For that, we need to define the Project the AI will be used with and then save the Extraction AI as a compressed [pickle](https://docs.python.org/3/library/pickle.html) file that we will upload to the [Server](https://dev.konfuzio.com/web/index.html#what-is-the-konfuzio-server) later.
+Let's create the main script to save our Extraction AI that will be used to process Documents in Konfuzio.
+For that, we need to define the Project the AI will be used with and then save the Extraction AI as a compressed [pickle](https://docs.python.org/3/library/pickle.html) file that we will upload to the Server later.

 ```python editable=true slideshow={"slide_type": ""} tags=["skip-execution", "nbval-skip"]
 from konfuzio_sdk.data import Project